 With primary cough headaches, you will feel an initial pain that lasts anywhere from a few seconds to a few minutes.
 This pain may feel sharp or stabbing in its initial phase before shifting into a dull, aching pain that persists for a few hours.

 In addition to the symptoms of primary headaches, secondary headaches may also have these symptoms:

 - a headache that lasts for a long time

 Main Causes of Headaches When Coughing

 Cough headaches appear primarily due to the condition or illness causing the cough.
-In the case of primary cough headaches, which most cough headaches are categorized as, it may be:
+In the case of primary cough headaches, most cough headaches are categorized as it may be:

 - a cold

 As for secondary headaches, these result from conditions that are not as common and are typically from an underlying condition, such as:

 - brain tumor

 Preventing a primary cough headache involves completing actions that give your immune system the best possible chance of avoiding colds and other infections that lead to nasal congestion and/or coughing.